sathnaga/sathnaga.github.io/_posts/2020-05-12-booting-powerpc-guest-from-virtio-fs.md

 > _**Now We have PowerPC KVM guest booted with virtio-fs as bootdisk.**_

-This blog is written based on below reference documents on virtio-fs and my additional steps that are needed to setup PowerPC environment.
+This blog is written based on below reference documents on virtio-fs and my additional steps that are needed for setup on PowerPC environment.
 * [https://virtio-fs.gitlab.io/howto-qemu.html](https://virtio-fs.gitlab.io/howto-qemu.html)
 * [https://virtio-fs.gitlab.io/howto-boot.html](https://virtio-fs.gitlab.io/howto-qemu.html)